amaralibey/gsv-cities/README.md

 ![1675713848595](image/README/1675713848595.png)

-What can we do with GSV-Cities dataset?
+What can we do with GSV-Cities dataset and the code base in this repo?

 * Obtain new state-of-the-art performance.
 * Train visual place recognition models *extremely* rapidly.